Financing your First Home

 You can be eligible for a mortgage with a down payment as low as 3.5 percent of the purchase price with a credit score of 580 or higher.
 If your credit score is lower than 580, you may still qualify but with a higher down payment, typically at least 10 percent.

 This loan is not well known but is offered as a homebuyer-assistance program through the U.S. Department of Agriculture.
 The catch for this type of loan is that the home must be located in specific rural areas.
-However, you don’t need to buy a farm to be eligible.
+However, you don’t need to buy a farm or land in Cedar City to be eligible.
 Like, the FHA, the loan is guaranteed through the USDA.
 In addition, there may be no down payment required and the loan payments are fixed.
 Typically, applicants can get streamlined processing with a credit score of 640 or higher.

 You can still qualify for the loan with a score below 640, but the lender will ask for extra documentation about your payment history.